History of the Australia men's national soccer team: 1922–64: Early years

 The first Australia national team was constituted in 1922 for a tour of New Zealand, which included two defeats and a draw in the Test matches played v the New Zealand side.
 The first Australia international match was a 3–1 defeat on 17 June 1922 with an attendance of 7,000.
-The Australia line-up was George Cartwright (soccer)(N.S.W.).
-D. Cumberford (Q.).
+The Australia line-up was George Cartwright (NSW), D. Cumberford (Queensland.).
 A. Gibb (Q.), C. Shenton (Q.), P. Doyle (N.S.W.), W. Dane (N.S.W.), J. Cumberford (Q.).
 W. Maunder (N.S.W.).
 D. Ward (N.S.W.). and T. Thompson (N.S.W.).
 A. Fisher (N.S.W.).
 The tour ended with a 1–1 draw in Wellington and another 3–1 loss in Auckland.

 Australia, New Zealand, and South Africa became regular opponents in test (exhibition) matches for the next 36 years, with Australia playing South Africa on 14 occasions in three test series and Australia playing trans-Tasman neighbours New Zealand on 21 occasions in seven test series during that time period.
 During that period, Australia also competed against Canada and India during their tours of Australia in 1924 and 1938 respectively.
 Australia recorded their worst ever defeat on 30 June 1951 as they lost 17–0 in a test match to a touring England side.